wp-media/wp-rocket-helpers/cache/wp-rocket-customize-mobile-cache/README.md

 # WP Rocket | Customize Mobile Cache options

-Disables **Separate Cache files for Mobile devices** by default, and allows disabling the **Mobile Cache** option altogheter, enabled by default after WP Rocket 3.16
+Disables **Separate Cache files for Mobile devices** by default and also **Optimize Critical Images**, as separate cache for mobile devices is a requirement by that optimization.

-After installation, the helper will automatically disable  **Separate Cache files for Mobile devices** and also **Optimize Critical Images**, as separate cache for mobile devices is required by that optimization.
+⚠️ You can also disable the **Mobile Cache** option.

-⚠️ You can also disable the **Mobile Cache** option, but keep in mind that doing this will prevent mobile devices from receiving cached and optimized pages.
+Keep in mind that doing this will prevent mobile devices from receiving cached and optimized pages.

-📝 If you want to proceed with this change, please uncomment line 34 Change it from:
+📝 To Disable **Mobile Cache** please uncomment line 35, change it from:

     // $options['cache_mobile'] = 0;